kenny-gregory/seraphic/README.md

 <br/>
 <h3>Notice: </h3><br/><br/>
 <p>
 Artwork is only placeholders and will abruptly be replaced by contribution or my personal team artist along the journey of development.
+With that being said please view with an open mind and do not base any of the progress off the current art.
+This game is currently in the state of what you see is what you get.
 </p>
 <br/>
 <br/>